Influencing legislation on care of children

 When a parent is unable to look after their child for whatever reason, most of us would probably say that a relative or family friend would be the best person to bring them up.
 Before the study, Kinship Care: Fostering Effective Family and Friends Placements (2008), there was little evidence to back up this view, let alone evaluate the safety and success of these arrangements.
 As the first major study of its kind in England, it has delivered much-needed data for practitioners, policy makers and government, providing the evidence for changes to child care legislation as well as a catalyst for more support services for carers.

-“If my grandma hadn’t been there, I would have probably been put into care.”
+"If my grandma hadn't been there, I would have probably been put into care" – a teenager interviewed for the video The Poor Relations?
+Children and informal kinship carers speak out

 Led by Professor Elaine Farmer at the School for Policy Studies, this study compared the characteristics, progress and outcomes of children formally placed with family or friends with those of children placed with stranger foster carers.
 It showed that children brought up by relatives or friends did just as well as those placed with unrelated carers.
 But significantly, kinship placements lasted longer because carers were often more highly committed to the relationship.